 The long-awaited federal Final Rule modifying the regulations that govern the privacy of substance use disorder treatment records remain stricter than HIPAA, especially regarding disclosures.

-the Federal Trade Commission, the Department of Justice’s Antitrust Division, and the Department of Health and Human Services announced that they were “launching a cross-government public inquiry into private equity and other corporations’ increasing control
+The Federal Trade Commission, the Department of Justice’s Antitrust Division, and the Department of Health and Human Services announced that they were “launching a cross-government public inquiry into private equity and other corporations’ increasing control

 Overall, the focus of this evidentiary review appears to be on whether the merger will produce substantial competitive benefits, i.e., will improve competition in the relevant market or prevent the threat that it may be lessened.